jade-bejide/link-recommendation-algorithms/README.md

 ## About
 This repository encapsulates part of my undergraduate dissertation: **Link Recommendation Algorithms Affect the Virality of Social Media Influencers**.
 It implements a range of _link_ recommendation algorithms (where recommendations are made based on the link structure of a directed social network graph).

 Agents of the social network model are made recommendations in a random asynchronous order.
-During each recommendation round, an agent 'unfollows' its weakest connection with probability $1-d(i)$ and accepts each of its recommendations with probability $1/d(i)$. $d(i)$ is the number of outlinks for agent $i$.
+During each recommendation round, an agent 'unfollows' its weakest connection with probability $1-d(i)$ and 'follows' each of its recommendations with probability $1/d(i)$. $d(i)$ is the number of outlinks for agent $i$.
 Justifications for these design choices are detailed within my undergraduate dissertation.

 To simulate each recommendation algorithm, a connected and weighted directed graph is required.
 Within my dissertation, I decided to use a minimally connected Erdos-Renyi graph as the initial topology of the social network however, any connected, weighted and directed graph can be used.